HarshithaJ28/DepPy/README.md

 ```

 * Solver stage (MILP / OR-Tools) may dominate time for very large, highly-constrained graphs, but overall resolution is faster and more accurate than traditional approaches.

----

-## License

-This repository currently does not include a license file.
-Add `LICENSE` (for example, MIT) before publishing to GitHub if you want broad reuse.